Thinking about getting computer glasses? Read this first

 Before the advent of artificial light, the sun regulated our sleep schedules.
 But today, we're exposed to light all day and into the night.
 While exposure to any light waves after dark delays our bodies' production of melatonin, blue light waves can be especially problematic because they keep us alert.

 On the other hand, blue light can help us overcome sleep issues by disrupting our usual circadian rhythm.
-For example, the Lumos mask uses light therapy to mitigate the affects of jet lag.
+The Lumos mask, for example, uses light therapy to mitigate the affects of jet lag.

 So, what does my phone or computer screen have to do with this?